-Our Collioure Walking Tour follows the Fauvism Trail that connects the village’s main sites, where Henri Matisse and André Derain created their paintings during their stay in Collioure.
-At each place, there is a reproduction of one artwork.
-Visitors can compare the artwork with the real scene.
+Our Collioure Walking Tour followed into the Fauvism Trail, connecting key sites where Henri Matisse and André Derain found inspiration for their paintings during their time in Collioure.
+Each spot on the trail features a reproduction of one of their artworks, allowing visitors to compare it with the real-life scenes.

-We discovered this route on our third visit to the fishing village, Collioure.
-When we visited the village the first time, we were overwhelmed by the colorful scenes, the sun-kissed beaches, and the fresh seafood.
-During our second visit, we hiked from Angeles-Sur-Mer to Collioure and had lunch in a famous hotel restaurant, Les Templiers.
-A friendly local people in the restaurant told us about the Fauvism trail.
+We discovered this route during our third visit to Collioure, a picturesque fishing village.
+The first time we explored the village, we were overwhelmed by its vibrant scenes, sun-soaked beaches, and delectable seafood.
+On our second visit, we hiked from Angeles-Sur-Mer to Collioure and had a lunch at the renowned hotel restaurant, Les Templiers.
+It was there that a friendly local shared the details of the Fauvism trail.

-The local tourist office (Place du 18 Juin, 66190 Collioure) provides a free map of the village, including the Fauvism Trail (the Path of Fauvism).
-It was only available in French at the time of writing.
-Nevertheless, we were able to follow its map to get around.
+The local tourist office, situated at Place du 18 Juin, 66190 Collioure, provided us a complimentary map of the village, which included the Fauvism Trail (the Path of Fauvism).
+Please note that the map was only available in French at the time of writing; however, we found it sufficient for navigating our way around.

 What is Fauvism?

-During their stay in the village, Matisse and Derain started the artistic movement of Fauvism in 1905.
-Fauvism is a style based on strong emotions and intense colors, emphasizing freedom and creativity.
+During their stay in the village, Matisse and Derain ignited the artistic movement of Fauvism in 1905.
+Fauvism, a style rooted in strong emotions and intense colors, emphasizing freedom and creativity.

-The painting style favors the use of bold.
-It applies non-naturalistic colors to an accurate representation of reality.
-To learn more features about Fauvism, please read this article.
+This painting style boldly employed non-naturalistic colors to convey an accurate representation of reality.
+If you’re eager to learn the features of Fauvism, I recommend checking out this informative article.

 Collioure walking tour, the beach part of the Fauvism trail

-The path continued towards the Church.
-Behind the Church of Our Lady of the Angels and its bell tower, stone stairs lead the way up.
-There is also a reproduction of the artwork not far from the stairs.
+The path continued towards the Church. leading us behind the Church of Our Lady of the Angels and its charming bell tower.
+Ascending the stone stairs, we discovered yet another reproduction of an artwork not far from the stairs.

 Collioure walking tour, the hill part of the Fauvism trail

-Walked up the stone stairs, we stopped at the seaside and took several pictures before turned into Rue Bellevue.
-On the wall, there is a reproduction of Henri Matisse’s work.
+Walked up the stone stairs, we stopped at the seaside and took several pictures before making our way into Rue Bellevue.
+On the wall, there was a reproduction of Henri Matisse’s work.
 It was about a Japanese woman sitting on top of seaside rock.

-From the Rue Bellevue, we could directly look over the sea from the clifftop.
-As we continued walking along the street, the flower scents wafted through the summer air, a truly delightful mix of fragrance.
-The Rue Bellevue is the prettiest flower-filled street in the village.
+Rue Bellevue treated us to a direct, breathtaking view of the sea from its clifftop.
+As we continued our leisurely stroll along this charming street, the sweet scents of flowers wafted through the summer air, creating a truly delightful mix of fragrance.
+Undoubtedly, Rue Bellevue was the prettiest flower-filled street in the vill

-The Path of Fauvism is free to access.
-You can take a guided tour organized by the tourism office to discover the reproductions of their works displayed in the streets.
+It’s worth noting that access to the Path of Fauvism is free.
+Alternatively, for a more informative experience, consider joining a guided tour organized by the tourism office to discover the reproductions of these celebrated works gracing the village’s streets.

 Travel tips